 To verify the longevity of the treatment approach, McGregor reached out to Dr. Grant Carey, President of Porewater Solutions, an expert in groundwater contaminant fate and transport modeling, NAPL characterization, and environmental forensics to develop a new conceptual modeling tool to confirm the effectiveness of the amendment long-term.

 Using field data supplied by McGregor, Carey explored a number of conservative, modelled scenarios which presumed ongoing secondary inputs of PFAS from infiltration, desorption and back-diffusion from the aquifer matrix.
 Data were modelled for PFOA, the most abundant species detected at the site.
 Modelling was performed for scenarios assuming PlumeStop capture based on measured concentrations in the aquifer before treatment and under a conservative scenario where concentrations were assumed to be 10X measured concentration.
-In all cases, the PlumeStop applied to the site was shown to affect PFOA capture in excess of 100 years, by which time the secondary inputs would be effectively depleted.
+In all cases, the PlumeStop applied to the site was shown to affect PFOA capture lasting for decades, by which time the secondary inputs would be effectively depleted.

 The field data supporting effective treatment to eliminate the risk and liability of PFAS compounds has been presented at national and international environmental conferences including the National Groundwater Association’s (NGWA) national conference on emerging contaminants.

 This development will be an enormous help to the Department of Defense, airports, water suppliers, municipalities and industry currently struggling with the high cost and uncertain endpoint of operating large above-ground PFAS pumping/treatment systems.